 I am a mother of an addict.

 If you had asked me at 18 what type of life I would want to have when I am in my thirties, I would have sold myself short.
-I am over 15 years sober with more friends then I can count, and I have my loving family back in my life.
-I have reconnected with my Judaism in a way that I never could before, and I get to help other young people struggling with the same things that I was struggling with.
+I am over 15 years sober with more friends than I can count, and I have my loving family back in my life.
+I have reconnected with my Judaism in a way that I never could before, and I get to help other young people struggling with the same things that I was struggling with at their age.
 I absolutely love the life that G-d has given me today as a result of getting out of the way and allowing him to work in my life.

 I am the mother of a son who struggled mightily with substance use disorder.
 Unfortunately, in 2016, he succumbed to this heartbreaking disease of addiction at 24 years young.
 He was 3,000 miles away from us, just out of sober living, and had been missing for nine days.
 After enduring the inconceivable horror of having a missing child who is battling a serious illness, my husband and I got the phone call every parent dreads.
 Our son was dead from a heroin overdose.
 We never imagined this could happen in our family.
 Our son went to a Jewish day school and was brought up with love in a wonderful area.
 But I know now that none of that matters, and it did indeed happen to our family.